 Although the risk of having a rare disease is low, it is a risk that every new life needs to take.
 There are about 25,000 to 30,000 genes in the human body, and if a married man or woman has the same recessive disease-causing gene, or if one party has a family genetic history, or if the gene sporadically mutates, the next generation may experience RD with genetic abnormalities.

 There is currently no uniform definition of RD that has been adopted unanimously around the world.
 For example, some overseas places have defined RD in terms of a prevalence rate measured by the total number of rare disease patients (less than 200 000 in the US and 20 000 or less in South Korea), the number of rare disease patients in 10 000 persons (fewer than five persons in the European Union and Australia, and fewer than one in Taiwan), or the proportion of rare disease patients in the total population (less than 0.1% of the total population in Japan)(Ref 1).
-Although China has not yet clearly defined a rare disease, the National Health Commission has released in 2018 ‘The First Catalogue of Rare Diseases in China" comprising 121 rare diseases; and in September 2023 "The Second Catalogue of Rare Diseases in China" including another 86 rare diseases with the relevant list of drugs and producers.
+Although China has not yet clearly defined a rare disease, the National Health Commission released in June 2018 "The First Catalogue of Rare Diseases in China" comprising 121 rare diseases; and in September 2023 "The Second Catalogue of Rare Diseases in China" including another 86 rare diseases with the relevant list of drugs and producers.

 At present, ‘rare diseases” are referred to as “uncommon diseases” by the Hong Kong Government, and there is no official definition of “uncommon diseases”.
 Although not formally defined, there are indeed many RD cases in Hong Kong, of which more well-known ones include Mucopolysaccharidoses, Pompe Disease, Angelman Syndrome, Albinism, Marfan Syndrome, Rett Syndrome, Spinalcerebellar Ataxia, Tuberous Sclerosis Complex, Spinal Muscular Atrophy, Fabry Disease, Gaucher's Disease, Retinitis Pigmentosa, etc., most of which are genetic diseases.
 Although the number of cases of each rare disease is small, a study by the University of Hong Kong indicates that the total number of rare disease patients in Hong Kong is as high as 110, 000.